 In recent years, two pieces of land in Kenya have begun to separate, creating a divide so large that it could one day house an entire ocean.
-Should the separation continue, countries like Zambia and Uganda could one day boast a coastline of their own.
+If separation continues, countries like Zambia and Uganda could one day boast a coastline of their own.
 Scientific research confirms the "empirical" observation: in millions of years a new ocean will form on the East African fault.
 The study just published in the journal Geophysical Research Letters reveals the exact origin of the crack, where the boundaries of three tectonic plates are located that are gradually moving away from each other.

 African fault, how clattering